AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 “Wow,” Williams gasped, looking at her with newfound admiration.

 “The Enders are a long intellectual lineage dating back to the Austro-Hungarians,” Powell explained.
 “Before their collapse, they were quite well-known in monetary circles.
-It was only a matter of time before Astrid’s descendants would make her way back to us.”
+It was only a matter of time before Astrid’s descendants would make her way back into the trade.”

-As grateful as she was to learn the history of her family, Powell’s scrutiny made Alex slightly uneasy.
-Much to her relief, he quickly returned to the main discussion.
+The two men’s scrutiny made Alex shift in her seat.
+Much to her relief, they quickly returned to their original discussion.

-“Do you understand now,” Powell shook as he set his eyeglasses on the table.
+“Do you understand now,” Powell asked solemnly.
 “What it means to control the yield curve?”

-Williams looked at Powell blankly and felt left behind.
+Williams stared at Powell blankly and felt left behind.
 He could not comprehend how yield curve control, a newfangled policy from the Bank of Japan, fit into the picture.

 “What?”